 Sentences rendered in criminal cases mainly include incarceration, fines, restitution, and probation, or a combination of these - sentence of incarceration may be suspended in lieu of probation payment of restitution.
 Different procedures will be required for the clerk depending upon the sentence and or conditions in each case.

-1. Probation - The conditions of probation are incorporated by reference in the sentencing form (SCCA 217).
+1. Probation - The conditions of probation are incorporated by reference in the Sentence Sheet (SCCA 217).
 If any of the conditions of probation are violated, the defendant's probation may be revoked and up to the suspended sentence may be implemented.
 Paperwork associated with probation violations should be filed in the original General Sessions case file.

 2. Restitution - The Victims and Witnesses Bill of Rights (§ 16-3-1530) requires the court, absent compelling reasons, to include restitution as a condition of probation or parole.
 Pursuant to § 17-25-322, § 24-21-490, and § 24-23-110, the Department of Probation, Parole and Pardon Services (SCDPPPS) normally collects court ordered restitution.
 In special circumstances, such as with older cases, it may be necessary for restitution payments to be collected through the Clerk of Court.
 Also, if a cash deposit was paid on bond and is unassigned, it may be used to pay restitution.
 (See also Chapter 2)